 - Reduce your exposure to toxins by removing yourself from unhealthy situations.
 If you smoke, this means quitting.
 Even if you don’t smoke, avoiding secondhand smoke is essential.
 Other toxins worth avoiding include contaminants in unfiltered water, pesticides in non-organic foods, and the polluted air of city environments.

 For those with autoimmune disease, taking the steps to optimize your health and improve immune function are pivotal to making fundamental improvements in your health.
 Many people find that in as little as a few days to weeks of making these dietary and environmental changes that significant health improvement can be felt.
-For guidance and support in this process schedule a consultation with our doctors.
+For guidance and support in this process get in touch with us today.